All Episodes

 And the better we are at keeping people in the ICU alive, the less quickly it's going to decline because they're going to survive long enough to benefit from longer care.

-So it's good news though, across the board what you're sharing.
+So it's good news, though, across the board what you're sharing.

-And I think a lot of hospitals around the country are thinking this, and I know you've been laser focused on how we reopen the nation.
+And I know you've been laser focused on how we reopen the nation.

 Let's talk about the reopening.

-All right, so today is the thirteenth, seventeen days away from the thirtieth, eighteen days away from May first.
+So today is the 13th, 17 days away from the 30th, 18 days away from May 1st.

-Um, but it's full.
+But it's full.

-Uh our pharmacies are full for the most part.
+Our pharmacies are full for the most part.

 You get everything you want, every medicine that you would need.

-Is that fault you know, is that wrong thinking on my part?
+Is that wrong thinking on my part?

 No, it's right thinking.

-One caveat is in order to open up parts of the country, you should uh be thinking, okay, here's an opportunity for us to learn.
+One caveat is in order to open up parts of the country, you should be thinking, okay, here's an opportunity for us to learn.

-Otherwise we're going to not be training ourselves because whatever works in these first couple counties or states that open and you know go back to relative normalcy.
+Otherwise, we're going to not be training ourselves because whatever works in these first couple of counties or states that open and go back to relative normalcy, we want to copy that in the more challenging environment of a bigger city.

-It hopefully won't be like this but there's no reason to think that it won't be significant.
+It hopefully won't be like this, but there's no reason to think that it won't be significant.

-There was this data that came out over the weekend from the CDC on infectiousness and you know the the common flu uh if you if you go through five cycles of me contaminating people I'll I'll get about nine people sick.
+And, you know, the common flu, if you go through five cycles of me contaminating people, I'll get about nine people sick.

 That's pretty meaningful.